This section includes information on the research exchange experiences of the project partners

 Looking ahead:

 This experience will undoubtedly help me in the future, both personally and professionally.
 First, it will help me find solutions when things aren't going well in the lab.
 It has undoubtedly helped me reflect deeply on various issues and focus on the ongoing pursuit of optimizing the processes I carry out.
-In addition, I also feel more confident proposing innovative techniques in my company thanks to what I’ve learned.
+In addition, I feel more confident proposing innovative techniques in my company thanks to what I’ve learned.
 Finally, it will help me adapt quickly to new challenges and work environments, as I have experienced during this secondment.

 9. What advice would you give to someone about to do a similar exchange?